TheLazySquid/Gimloader/README.md

 Once in the mod menu, you can create or import plugins with the two buttons at the top.
 There are some example plugins [here](/plugins/).
 Some plugins depend on libraries, which you can manage in the libraries tab.
 Some plugins may also add hotkeys that you can change, which will be in the hotkeys tab.

-## Gimhook Compatibility

-Gimloader has a polyfill to allow for Gimhook mods to work with it.
-If you have a Gimhook mod that doesn't work with Gimloader, please open an issue.

 ## Development

-Information on developing plugins can be found in [the wiki](https://github.com/TheLazySquid/Gimloader/wiki/Plugin-Development).
-Keep in mind that Gimloader is still being developed, and apis may change or be removed without warning.
+Documentation for the Gimloader api as well as some basics on making plugins can be found at https://thelazysquid.github.io/Gimloader.